katalyst/koi/README.md

 ## Development

-The current version of Koi is 3.0.0, which requires Rails 5.
-Other versions should check out the required tag.
+The current version of Koi is 3.0.0, which requires Rails 5.1.
+Rails 4 apps should use `v2.x`.
+Version 2 is maintained but has no active development.

-Work on version 3 should branch from the `3.0-dev` branch.
+Work on version 3 should use the `3.0-dev` branch.

 ## License